thanhtantran/rkllm_api_bundle/README.md

 RKNPU driver: v0.9.8
 ```

-This app has 3 functions:
+This source code has 3 functions:

 - RKLLM server code compatible with the OpenAI API format, API endpoint port 8080
 - CLI client to connect with rkllm server, question and answer in command line